Skip to content

 You can also stop test setup and remove image from another shell.

-This stop container execution and you can see logs afterword.
+This stops container execution, and you can see logs afterword.
 This is as same as enter Ctrl-C key in executed shell.

 repository type

-When "TYPE" environment variable is set to "GIT", it tests ssh+git configuration with a mapping configuration with http repository for source data.
+When "TYPE" environment variable is set to "GIT", it tests https and ssh+git protocols with a mapping configuration with http repository for source data.

-When set it to "SVN", it tests with "http://svn-server/svn/trunk/repo.svn" setup with a mapping configuration with http repository for source data.
+When set it to "SVN", it tests with https and ssh+svn protocols with a mapping configuration with http repository for source data.

 When "TYPE" is not set or other than above, it tests with "GIT" configuration as default.